Digital Fleets

 04 MID FIDELITY WIREFRAME

-Designed The Medium Fidelity Wireframes Iterations
+Designing The Medium Fidelity Wireframes Iterations

 All Files Page

-• Ability to display multiple scenarios at a glance.
+• ability to display multiple scenarios at a glance.

-• Clear visibility of scenario details and images.
+• clear visibility of scenario details and images.

-• Enhanced usability, supporting informed decision-making.
+• enhanced usability, supporting informed decision-making.

 Create Page

-• Streamlined commenting feature for efficient collaboration.
+• streamlined commenting feature for efficient collaboration.

 Costs Page

-• Easy access to scenarios via a built-in Scenario list.
+• easy access to Scenarios via a built-in Scenario list.

 05 PROTOTYPE & TEST